 As an accomplished Filipino folk dancer and multi-instrumentalist, Vanessa has performed at the White House and Carnegie Hall for Filipino American History Month celebrations.
 Her folk artistry is an extension of her interfaith work, as her performances showcase the diverse traditions, rituals, and beliefs of Muslim, Christian, and indigenous peoples of the Philippines.

 Vanessa received her Bachelor of Arts degree in Religious Studies and Psychology from Arizona State University.
 She received her Master of Science degree in Conflict Analysis and Resolution from George Mason University.
-She is currently completing her Master of Divinity degree at the Chicago Theological Seminary, where she received a transformative leadership merit award in 2016, and the 2018 Rabbi Herman E. Schaalman Interreligious Leadership Award.
+She is currently completing her Master of Divinity degree at the Chicago Theological Seminary (CTS), where she also received the 2018 Rabbi Herman E. Schaalman Interreligious Leadership Award.
+In 2019, she was the recipient of the Unitarian Universalist Humanist Association – Person of the Year Award.
 She holds a Certificate in Humanist Studies & Leadership from the Humanist Institute, and is endorsed as a humanist chaplain by the Humanist Society.